Feds barged into the wrong hotel room during a drill, then detained the guest inside

 CBS News affiliate WBZ-TV reported that the guest was a man in his 30s who works as a pilot for Delta Air Lines.

-The man had been sleeping, and woke up to the sound of agents banging on his door and demanding to be let in, according to WBZ-TV.
+The man had been asleep in his room at the Revere Hotel when agents began banging on his door and demanding to be let in, according to WBZ-TV.
 It says the agents handcuffed the man, put him in the shower and interrogated him for more than 45 minutes before they realized their mistake, uncuffed him and apologized.

 A Delta spokesperson told NPR that it is looking into "reports of an alleged incident in Boston that may involve Delta people."